 The National Employment Standards (NES) are 10 minimum employment entitlements that have to be provided to all employees.

 The national minimum wage and the NES make up the minimum entitlements for employees in Australia.
-An award, registered agreement or employment contract can't provide for conditions that are less than the national minimum wage or the NES.
+An award, employment contract, enterprise agreement or other registered agreement can't provide for conditions that are less than the national minimum wage or the NES.
 They can’t exclude the NES.

 The 10 minimum entitlements of the NES are:

 All employees in the national workplace relations system are covered by the NES regardless of the award, registered agreement or employment contract that applies.